 The UM Libraries have a single user license for most eBooks, which means that they can be viewed or downloaded by only one person at a time.
 You do have the option of being notified when the eBook becomes available for use.
 You can request an upgrade to a multiple user license through your Subject Librarian.
 However, not all titles are available for upgrade.

 Current students, employees, and adjunct teachers at the University of Mississippi have access to thousands of eBooks.
-Collections to which the UM Libraries currently subscribe include:
+Collections to which the UM Libraries currently provides access to include:

 • ProQuest Ebook Central: Thousands of non-fiction books on a variety of subjects